ViTextVQA: A Large-Scale Visual Question Answering Dataset and a Novel Multimodal Feature Fusion Method for Vietnamese Text Comprehension in Images: Discussion on Characteristics of Language for Vietnamese Text-based Visual Question Answering

-One exciting aspect of the Vietnamese language is word segmentation, which is complex due to the absence of explicit word boundaries in the written language.
-Unlike English, white space is a weak indicator of word boundaries in Vietnamese because when written, it is also used to separate syllables that constitute words \cite{nguyen-etal-2018-fast}.
-The Vietnamese language often forms compound words by combining multiple individual syllables.
-For example, ``thời gian'' (``time'') consists of two syllables in a word ``thời\_gian''.
-This shows that if the words are segmented exactly, many syllables put together will form a meaningful word.
+Vietnamese presents unique challenges in word segmentation due to the lack of explicit word boundaries.
+Unlike English, white spaces in Vietnamese separate syllables, not necessarily words \cite{nguyen-etal-2018-fast}.
+For example, ``thời gian '' (time) consists of two syllables forming a single word ``thời\_gian ''.
+Accurate segmentation is therefore essential for correct semantic interpretation.

-We assume that the different arrangement of text from OCR when applying word segmentation will affect the results of the models.
-That means which arrangement makes more words segmented in OCR text, the more semantic enhancement in context, thereby improving the performance of the models.

-To clarify this assumption, we performed word segmentation analysis for different OCR text arrangements.
-We used the VnCoreNLP tool \cite{vu2018vncorenlp} to perform word segmentation.
-Refer to Table~\ref{word_seg_table} and Figure \ref{word_seg_fig} for detailed results.

-Table \ref{word_seg_table} clearly shows that top-left to bottom-right sort gives the best results.
-This is illustrated by the fact that this arrangement achieves the highest average number of segmented words with 1.06 words, the highest number of segmented words in an OCR text at 14 words, and has the best average performance in F1-Score and EM at 41.73 and 19.28 respectively.
-Arranging OCR text from top-left to bottom-right creates a more systematic context.
-When words are arranged in order from left to right and top to bottom, the model can easily capture the structure of the text and the relationship between words.
-This makes word segmentation more accurate, thereby improving the understanding and prediction capabilities of the underlying models.

-Focusing on increasing the number of segmented words through OCR text arrangements can be considered a good strategy to improve model performance in many natural language processing applications, especially VQA task, where word-by-word precision plays an important role.
+We hypothesize that OCR text arrangements which better preserve the natural reading order of Vietnamese can lead to improved word segmentation and thus better performance.
+Using VnCoreNLP \cite{vu2018vncorenlp}, segmented word counts were analyzed across three OCR arrangements.

+As shown in Table \ref{word_seg_table}, the top-left to bottom- right (TL-BR) strategy yields the highest average number of segmented words and achieves the best model performance.
+This ordering aligns with natural Vietnamese reading patterns, allowing better context reconstruction and more accurate segmentation.

+These results suggest that optimizing OCR arrangements to increase word segmentation quality can be an effective strategy for enhancing performance in Vietnamese VQA and other NLP tasks where word-level understanding is critical.